debops/debops/README.rst

 |debops_logo| DebOps Contrib playbooks
 ======================================

-Ansible playbooks to run `DebOps contrib <https://github.com/debops-contrib/debops-contrib>`_ roles.
+Ansible playbooks to run `DebOps Contrib <https://github.com/debops-contrib/debops-contrib>`_ roles.

 Here are a few services that are available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^